Riptide684/IntegerFactorisation/README.md

 # IntegerFactorisation

-Collection of integer factorisation algorithms
+Collection of integer factorisation algorithms to demonstrate how they work, and to see how they compare against each other.